 Step 5: Collecting Payments

-As a property owner, one of your mandatory tasks is to collect rent or instalments.
-Every landlord has a different payment collection method.
-Some still receive checks dropped off or mailed to them; others use electronic payment methods that are easier, faster and more effective.
-The problem is that most property owners still have to face late payments or payment calculation errors.
-You can avoid this problem if you use real estate management software.
+As a property owner, one of your essential tasks is to collect rent or installments.
+Each landlord has a different method for collecting payments—some still receive checks dropped off or mailed to them, while others use electronic payment methods that are easier, faster, and more effective.
+However, many property owners still encounter issues such as late payments or payment calculation errors.
+You can avoid these problems by using the best real estate ERP software.

 Note: If you want to raise your rental property rates, you must notify tenants in advance and you should have discussed this since the signing of the contract.